-Post-traumatic stress disorder (PTSD) is a set of mental health reactions that can develop in people who have experienced or witnessed an event that threatens their life or safety, or that of others around them.
+Post-traumatic stress disorder (PTSD) is a mental health problem that can develop in people who have experienced or witnessed an event that threatens their life or safety, or that of those around them.
 This can be a car or other serious accident, physical or sexual assault, war-related events or torture, or natural disasters such as bushfires or floods.
 Effective treatments are available for PTSD.

-Post-traumatic stress disorder (PTSD) is a set of mental health reactions that can develop in people who have experienced or witnessed an event that threatens their life or safety (or others around them) and leads to feelings of intense fear, helplessness or horror.
+Post-traumatic stress disorder (PTSD) is a mental health problem that can develop in people who have experienced or witnessed a traumatic event that threatens their life or safety (or others around them).
 This could be a car or other serious accident, physical or sexual assault, war-related events or torture, or a natural disaster such as bushfire or flood.

-Other life-changing situations such as being retrenched, getting divorced or the expected death of an ill family member are very distressing, and may cause mental health problems, but are not considered events that can cause PTSD.
+Other life-changing situations such as being retrenched, getting divorced, or the death of an ill family member are very distressing, and may cause mental health problems, but are not considered traumatic events that can cause PTSD.

-- Reliving the traumatic event – through unwanted and recurring memories and vivid nightmares.
+- re-experiencing the traumatic event – through unwanted and recurring memories and vivid nightmares.
 There may be intense emotional or physical reactions when reminded of the event.
-These can include sweating, heart palpitations or panic.
+These can include sweating, heart palpitations or panic

 - ‘It was as though I wasn’t even there.’